Paradise garden: Etymology

 In Persian, the word pardis means both paradise and garden.

-The idea of the enclosed garden is often referred to as the paradise garden because of additional Indo-European connotations of "paradise".

 History

 The oldest Persian garden of which there are records belonged to Cyrus the Great, in his capital at Pasargadae in the province of Fars to the north of Shiraz.
 It is the oldest intact layout that suggests elements of the paradise garden.
 Likely planted with cypress, pomegranate and cherry, the garden had a geometrical plan and stone watercourses.
 These watercourses formed the principal axis and secondary axes of the main garden at Pasargadae, prefiguring the four-fold design of the chahar bagh.
 In the Achaemenid Empire, gardens contained fruit trees and flowers, including the lily and rose.
 In 330 BC Alexander the Great saw the tomb of Cyrus the Great and recorded that it stood in an irrigated grove of trees.

 It is believed that the Achaemenid kings built paradise gardens within enclosed royal hunting parks, a tradition inherited from the Assyrians, for whom the ritual lion hunt was a rite that authenticated kingship.
 The Assyrians in turn had inherited their landscaping techniques from the Babylonians.

 In the 5th century, at the time of the invasion of Persia by Cyrus the Younger, Xenophon described a complex of palaces and pavilions belonging to Artaxerxes.
 This included gardens watered by an aqueduct – the earliest known record of gravity-fed water rills and basins arranged in a geometric system.
 The Spartan General Lysander who joined Cyrus as a mercenary reported to Xenophon how Persian kings "excelled in not only in war but also in gardening, creating paradeisos" where they collected plants, especially fruit-bearing trees and animals encountered during foreign campaigns.

 The four-fold layout was later reinterpreted in Islamic terms by Muslim Arabs after the 7th-century conquest of Persia, becoming associated with the Abrahamic concept of paradise and the Garden of Eden.
-Genesis 2:10 reads, "And a river went out of Eden to water the garden; and from thence it was parted, and became into four heads." and the Prophet Muhammad spoke of four rivers: of water, milk, wine and honey.
+Genesis 2:10 reads, "And a river went out of Eden to water the garden; and from thence it was parted, and became into four heads." and Muhammad spoke of four rivers: of water, milk, wine and honey.

 By the 13th century the gardens had spread with Islam throughout Egypt, Mediterranean north Africa and into Spain.
 This style of garden came into India during the 16th century in the reign of Prince Babur, the first Emperor of the Mughal Empire.
 Most Mughal gardens came to have a tomb or pavilion in the centre, the most famous of which is the Taj Mahal although with the decline of the Mughal Empire and British colonial rule, the original garden has been substantially changed.